vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Details:**

-  An object representing the current props a component has received.
+  An object is representing the current props a component has received.
 The Vue instance proxies access to the properties on its props object.

 ### vm.$el